mobluse/THEC64-keyboard/README.md

 # THEC64-keyboard
-Use THEC64 with X in Debian Jessie Linux.
-Since THEC64 keyboard doesn't have Alt, we exchange Alt and Win key.
-The other keys are fixed so that the keyboard works similar to C64 in Linux with X.
+One can run Debian Jessie Linux with X on [THEC64](https://retrogames.biz/thec64).
+Since THEC64's keyboard doesn't have Alt, we swap Alt and Win keys.
+The other keys are fixed so that the keyboard works similar to C64, but with the goal that all ASCII characters should be easily typed, since ASCII is more important than PETSCII in Linux.

 Run the install script inside Debian Jessie Linux for THEC64, then reboot.

-It was intended that Shift+Down and Shift+Right should work as Up and Left, respectively, but this does not work now.
+You may need to use `source`, if the script isn't executable.

 You find Debian Jessie for THEC64 and THEC64 MINI here:
 https://thec64community.online/thread/487/custom-firmware-mod-fel-uart

+This keyboard configuration is only relevant if you use the internal keyboard.
+If you use an external keyboard you can use `setxkbmap`: e.g. `setxkbmap gb` or `setxkbmap fi`.

 ## References
 https://wiki.lxde.org/en/LXDE:Questions